viamrobotics/docs/docs/getting-started/high-level-overview.md

 Each of those computers are a _Part_.
 In the above example, you have one robot, and two parts (the Jetson and the Pi).

-Most simple robots will have only one part, but can have as many parts as needed.
+Most simple robots will have only one part, but robots can have as many parts as needed.

-Parts are organized in a tree, with one of them being the _main_ part, and the others being _sub-parts_.
+Parts are organized in a tree, with one part being the _main_ part, and the others being _sub-parts_.
 You can access any sub-part either directly, or via any part above it in the tree.

 Each part runs a single _viam-server_ instance.